betaman/tree-drag-drop/README.md

 tree-drag-drop
 ==============

-A drag and drop tree control depending on jQuery
+A drag and drop tree control depending on jQuery and jQuery ui

 Usage
 -----